 People who hate this country have been trashing it and rewriting its history, so our youth won't understand.
 We have to remember.
 I have to remember, and that's why I put my "We the People Oval Office Window" back up.

 It's time for we the people to pay attention.
 It's time for us to research the issues, talk to each other and come up with solutions, and get our representatives in all levels of government to listen and to do what we sent them to do.
 It's time we pay attention to who is running for dog catcher, school superintendent, city council, judges and all the other positions at even the lowest levels.
 The people running for those positions are getting themselves in line for the higher positions.
-Let's pay attention to who they are now and if they are in it just to build their own careers, at the cost of 'we the people', then let's get someone else in those jobs.
+Let's pay attention to who they are now and if they are in it just to build their own careers, at the expense of 'we the people', then let's get someone else in those jobs.
 It's time for everyday citizens to get involved again, and run for office.
 We the people know what we need.

-So, why do I put the 'We the People Oval Office Window' in a prominent place in my home and on the Healing for America web site?
+So, why do I put the 'We the People Oval Office Window' in a prominent place in my home and in the Healing for America project?
 It's to call attention to the fact that this is our land, where "we hold these truths to be self evident that all [people] are created equal" and all have the God-given rights to "Life, Liberty, and the Pursuit of Happiness".
 Together, we have the freedom to do what we can to keep peace, safety, prosperity, and all the other parts of freedom in this great nation.